iCliniq Logo

 Welcome to icliniq.com.

-I would like to explain that the head spinning could be a sign of blood pressure fluctuations.
-Other possible causes to consider would be an inner ear disorder or low blood flow to the brain (vertebro-basilar insufficiency).
-For this reason, I would recommend consulting with his attending physician and performing some further tests.
-A cardiac ultrasound to examine his heart function, a Doppler ultrasound of the carotid and vertebral arteries to examine the blood flow to the brain, thyroid hormone levels, complete blood count for anemia, blood electrolytes, fasting glucose, kidney, and liver function tests.
-A head-up tilt test is necessary to investigate for orthostatic hypotension.
+I would like to explain that dizziness could be a sign of blood pressure fluctuations.
+Other possible causes to consider include an inner ear disorder or reduced blood flow to the brain (vertebrobasilar insufficiency).
+For this reason, I recommend consulting his attending physician and conducting further tests.
+These may include a cardiac ultrasound to assess heart function, a Doppler ultrasound of the carotid and vertebral arteries to evaluate blood flow to the brain, tests for thyroid hormone levels, complete blood count to check for anemia, blood electrolytes, fasting glucose, and kidney and liver function.
+Additionally, a head-up tilt test may be necessary to investigate orthostatic hypotension.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!